 - VPC networks work with instances running on sole-tenant nodes the same way that they work with normal VM instances.
 You can use VPC networks to establish network connections between sole-tenant instances and normal VM instances.

 - Use custom machine types or predefined machine types to create instances on your sole-tenant nodes.
 Because you already pay for the vCPUs and memory of the node itself, you do not pay extra for these instances.

 - Create managed instance groups on your node groups.
 Your managed instance groups can use autoscaling while running on sole-tenant nodes, but the node groups cannot automatically scale.

 - Combine VMs with multiple machine types on each node.
 You can use a mix of different machine types and custom machine types on the same node until the node reaches its vCPU and memory limit, which is defined by the node type.

-The following features are not available on sole-tenant nodes at this time:
+The following restrictions apply to sole-tenant nodes at this time:

 - Shared-core machine types: